dvaerum/zfs_maintainer/README.md

 # TODO
 - Added option to set schedule for patchmgmt
+- Make the code there generate the grub.cfg file failed if some variables are un-defined
+  `roles/grub_mkconfig/tasks/main.yml`
 - ArchlinuxARM
   - Install 'trizen' before grub_install
     - Make trizen work with gpg verify verification for AUR packages